vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 pradipa and other works 1300 A.D.-1370 A.D-Candesvara, author of Grhastharatnākara,

-Vivādaratnākara, Krtyaratnākara and other works 1300 A.D.-1380 A.DSāyana, compiler of bhāsyas on Vedic
+Vivādaratnākara, Kr̥tyaratnākara and other works 1300 A.D.-1380 A.DSāyana, compiler of bhāsyas on Vedic

 Sambıtās and Brābmanas 1300 A.D.-1380 A.D.--.Madhavācārya, commentator of Parāsara